Brain Chemical Imbalance

 Brain chemical imbalance myth

 The most popular myth is that brain chemical imbalances are solely responsible for mental health conditions.
-Chemical imbalances seem to associate mood and mental health conditions, but researchers have found no evidence that supports the hypothesis that chemical imbalances are the primary cause of these conditions.
+Chemical imbalances seem to be associated with mood and mental health conditions, but researchers have found no evidence that supports the hypothesis that chemical imbalances are the primary cause of these conditions.

 Other reasons that contribute to mental conditions include: